How to scrape a table into CSV in JavaScript

 If you're turning an HTML table into a CSV by reading each cell and joining it with commas, you're probably about to ship a file that looks correct and quietly breaks later.
 The moment a cell holds a name like Smith, John, a product with a " in it, or an address that wraps onto two lines, the row gains a column or splits in two, and you won't see it until a downstream import fails.
 This is one of the most common ways a scrape goes wrong, and it has a settled fix.

 The solution is to read each cell as a plain value and hand the rows to a library that knows CSV's escaping rules, so any cell with a comma, a quote, or a newline gets quoted correctly instead of corrupting the line.
+We'll build a small script that fetches the page with a normal browser header so the server returns the real table instead of a bot stub, parses the HTML and pins onto the one table you want, walks the header row and the body rows reading each cell's plain text, and hands those rows to a CSV writer that quotes and escapes anything that would otherwise split a line.
 You get a file that opens the same in every spreadsheet and survives a database import.
-That comes to about 40 lines of Node.js with two open-source libraries, cheerio to parse the table and csv-stringify to escape every cell.
+It comes out to about 40 lines of Node.js and two open-source libraries: cheerio to query the parsed HTML with jQuery-style selectors, and csv-stringify to apply CSV's quoting and escaping rules for you.

 The complete script